Travel the Old Burma Road from China to Myanmar

 After lunch a pleasant stroll through the village of Myinkaba, known for its traditional lacquer ware workshops.
 After that visit the biggest temple in Bagan, Dhammayangyi Temple.
 That colossal temple in the form of a pyramid dates from 1181 and was built by King Naratu.
 It is interesting that in the construction of Dhammayangyi Temple no mortar was used, and after the death of the king it was never completed.

 Day 16: TRAVEL FROM BAGAN TO THE GOLD GLEAMING METROPOLIS YANGON

 Flight from Bagan to Yangon.
 During a city tour you explore the various sites of this charming city on Yangon River.
 Till 2009 Yangon was the capital of Myanmar before the capital was transferred to the heart of Myanmar at Naypyidaw.

-You are picked up at the airport.
 Transfer to your hotel in Yangon near the city center where there are many beautiful and impressive colonial buildings, a heritage of the former British colonial rule.
 Some of Asia’s most beautiful colonial buildings are to be found along the river in the legendary “Strand Road”, where also the famous Strand Hotel is situated.

 On foot you do a walkabout from the hotel through the fascinating former colonial city.
 Apart from Sule Pagoda a visit to the Chinese and the Indian quarters is on the program.
 On top of that, you visit a local teahouse where there are many interesting local snacks to try out!